shakfu/inferna/docs/dev/runtime-guard.md

         )
 ```

-`blocking=False` is the load-bearing detail: a second concurrent caller fails fast instead of waiting in line.
+`blocking=False` is the structural detail: a second concurrent caller fails fast instead of waiting in line.
 The reason for failing fast over serializing is discussed in the design-analysis section below.

 ### Where the guard is called